Couples Work

 What happens in Couples Therapy?

-In couples therapy, the relationship itself becomes the primary focus.
+In ongoing couples therapy, the relationship itself becomes the primary focus.
 Sessions are shaped to support both partners while also holding the partnership as a dynamic, evolving system.

 Exploring repeating patterns and moments of disconnection